Cedar Rapids Bankruptcy Attorneys

 - Veterans benefits

 You may claim the above exemptions or additional ones depending on your unique circumstances.
 Spouses can choose to file together and double the exemption amount.
-Keep in mind that a court-appointed trustee will be in charge of overseeing your case and may object to your exemptions.

 Qualifying for Bankruptcy